New Program Collaboration Opportunity

-We received support from the USDA to start a regional Forest Health Defenders (‘citizen science’) program.
-The aim will be to promote the health of forests (urban and rural) by inviting communities to participate in research about forest health issues in the Pacific Northwest.
+We received support from the USDA to start a regional Forest Health Watch (‘citizen science’) program.
+The aim is to promote the health of forests (urban and rural) by inviting communities to participate in research about forest health issues in the Pacific Northwest.

 Help us design the program so that it provides useful and timely information through meaningful opportunities for public participation and informal education.

-There are two webforms below.
-Please share your perspective and indicate if you’re interested in collaborating.
+Please share your perspective and indicate if you’re interested in collaborating below.